sinceohsix/PeggleHD/README.md

 </div>

 **Nightly**
 To try the latest changes, download the nightly release from [here]().
-Only the PlayStation controller layout is supported in the nightly release.
+The PlayStation controller layout is applied in the nightly release by default.

 ### Installation
 Extract your chosen release and drag the `NPUG30040` folder to...